-You may be able to borrow some big cattle from a neighbour (e.g. a dairy farmer).
+You may be able to borrow or lease some big cattle from a neighbour (e.g. a dairy farmer).
 These are a good option, but don’t take up any offers of calves, goats or sheep – and certainly not horses.

 The priority is to get pastures under control for December and January, and this will get things properly set up for any drought ahead.
 You can always sell silage bales that you don’t need when things dry out.

 Checking soil fertility is always important, especially if pastures are just not growing.
-Get down close to the plants to see what’s growing – how much grass, what plants they are and what are the weeds which may be crowding out grasses and clovers.
+Get down close to the plants to see what’s growing – how much grass, what plants they are and what are the weeds which may be crowding out grasses and especially clovers.

 Weeds love the spring flush and unless you identify what’s growing early, it may be too late.
-A good example is to see paddocks blooming yellow with buttercups, and massive thistles and docks left after grazing Do as much hand grubbing of weeds as you can to avoid the cost and human health problems with chemical sprays.
+A good example is to see paddocks blooming yellow with buttercups, ragwort and massive thistles and docks left after grazing.
+Do as much hand grubbing of weeds as you can to avoid the cost and human health problems with chemical sprays.
 There’s good information on the Net to identify these plants.

 Lambs should be growing fast and competing with their mothers for grass, with good lambs growing at 300kg/day.
-They may be sucking their mothers with great enthusiasm still but they won’t be getting much milk.
+They may be sucking their mothers with great enthusiasm still but they won’t be getting any milk.
 It’s only the very late lambs that may be still getting milk from their mothers.

 It’s time to get the wool off sheep in most parts of the country.
 This dictates when you shear rather than the time of year, remembering that the Animal Welfare Act says that sheep must be shorn at least once per year.
-Sadly wool is still a disaster in terms of profitability and is not likely to change as far ahead as the market goes in the next few years.

 The market (for what it is) doesn’t want wool longer than 100mm and it will be discounted.
 Book the shearer and as ewes will be daggy, check if the shearer will dag them for you, or it will need to be done beforehand.
 Dags are considered a health hazard for shearers these days – and rightly so for everyone!